mg7237/standards/docs/docs/deployment/flutter/android.md

 ## Build

+!> Check .env parameters should be set to production URLs.

 1. Verify that you have added valid [configuration files](#configuration-files).
 2. To build **APK**, run `flutter build apk`.
 3. To build appbundle, run `flutter build appbundle`.